 TAS has at least one office in every state, as well as in Puerto Rico and the District of Columbia.
 Residents of Pacific U.S. territories like Guam and American Samoa should contact the TAS office in Hawaii.

-Assistance is restricted to those who have been trying but have been unable to resolve things directly with the IRS, and are experiencing “economic harm” or “significant cost” as a result.
+Assistance is restricted to those who have been trying but have been unable to resolve issuess directly with the IRS and are experiencing “economic harm” or “significant cost” as a result.
 The IRS has indicated that “economic harm” can include situations in which the cost of professional representation is simply beyond your means.

 If you’re accepted, TAS assigns an advocate to address your problem, free of charge.
-The advocate reviews information, researches the situation, and deals with the IRS on your behalf.
+The advocate reviews information, researches the situation, and interacts with the IRS on your behalf.
 This can involve arguing or mediating your case for you and submitting any paperwork or forms that the IRS requires to resolve the problem.

 Taxpayers also might receive a bit of advice regarding how to avoid certain future problems.
 All information you provide to your advocate is protected by confidentiality rules.

 Who Qualifies for Taxpayer Advocate Service Assistance?

 Generally speaking, the TAS will take on your case if you're facing an economic burden or a systematic burden, or if it believes that your rights and guarantees of equitable treatment are being jeopardized.
 You don’t have to be a low-income individual to qualify for TAS assistance—anyone can qualify, including a business or charity.

-While the ultimate decision whether or not to help will be made by someone with TAS, here are some more detailed examples of when the TAS is likely to help:
+While the ultimate decision of whether or not to help will be made by someone with TAS, here are some more detailed examples of when the TAS is likely to help: